 Example: Doctor Ross Geller and Mrs. Rachel Geller / The Honorable Rachel Geller and Mr. Ross Geller

-If both couples have distinguished titles, it is simply pluralized.
+If both couples have the same distinguished title and share their last name, it is simply pluralized.

 Example: The Doctors Geller / The Honorables Geller